brandones/econometrics-code-sample/README.md

 demonstrated in `download-wits-imports.py`, is also preferable, but not always possible.

 All the R code in this project should be run with this folder as the working directory.
-In R, you can use `setwd` to set the working directory.
+In R, you can use `setwd` to set the working directory, or start the R session from this folder.
 You can check the current working directory using `getwd`:

 ```r
 r$> getwd()